FarronF/limerick-council-meetings/meetings/2022/07/11-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 30th June 2022.md

 The Mayor stated that he was elected to Limerick City and County Council on his very first

-time running as a candidate in 2014, and subsequently re-elected to Limerick City and County--- 2
+time running as a candidate in 2014, and subsequently re-elected to Limerick City and County
+---
+2

 Council in 2019.
 Jerry was elected Mayor of Limerick Metropolitan District in 2015 – 2016,